Are Condoms Vegan? Your Ultimate Guide

 Whether you’re vegan, vegetarian or flexitarian, it’s important to have a positive impact on our planet and the animals we share it with.
 Condoms are a great choice when having safe sex, but lots of people don't actually know that not all condoms are actually cruelty free or vegan.
 Join us for the facts...

-4 Reasons why standard condoms are bad for people and animals alike
+4 Reasons why standard condoms are bad for people and animals alike.

-2. Animal testing
+2. Animal Testing

+The only animal in the bedroom should be you.
 As condoms are a medical device, they’re often tested on animals to pass the rigorous testing required to secure certification.
 There’s a chance the condom you’re using has been tested on bunnies and horses.

-4. Nasty chemicals
+4. Nasty Chemicals

 So what makes vegan condoms different?

-1. 100% Plant-based ingredients Vegan certified
+100% Plant-based ingredients

 The latex used in HANX condoms comes from sustainable rubber tree sources and we use sustainable manufacturing practices.
 We believe that safe working conditions & fair wages are a basic human right, and we have a responsibility to look after the communities who contribute to the creation of HANX.
-For that reason HANX is and always will be fair-trade.
+For that reason, HANX is and always will be fair-trade.